txt/se22/docs/essay.md

          \linenumbers

-- Write at a three page paper.
+- Write at a three to four page paper.
 - Hit the "recompile" button
 - Look to the right of "recompile: for the download icon
 - Submit to Moodle